balena-io/debugging-masterclass/README.md

 Service: `balena-supervisor.service`

-The balena Supervisor is the service that carries out the management of the application on a device, including determining when to download updates, the changing of device/environment variables, ensuring application services are restarted correctly, etc. It is, in effect, the on-device agent for balenaCloud.
+The balena Supervisor is the service that carries out the management of the software release on a device, including determining when to download updates, the changing of variables, ensuring services are restarted correctly, etc. It is, in effect, the on-device agent for balenaCloud.